sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 When your page covers more topics, you should utilize more keywords.
 With Focus, you can use three keywords that form three subjects.

-Each keyword makes up for a new subject.
-Focus rates each subject separately.
+Each keyword makes up for a new subject--Focus rates each subject separately.

 ### It comes with a dictionary